 It’s Independence Day here in the US, in which we celebrate our break with the British Empire.
-We’re 238 years old and, despite what some sanctimonious Lefty scolds might think, I think we’ve done pretty darned good.
-We’re not without our problems or faults, some of them serious, but I continue to believe America is exceptional among the nations of the world and that we are indeed a force for good.
+We’re 243 years old and, despite what some sanctimonious Lefty scolds might think, I think we’re doing pretty darned good.
+We’re not without our problems or faults, but I continue to believe America is exceptional among the nations of the world and that we are indeed a force for good.
 If you’re looking for some good Independence Day reading, there’s always the Declaration of Independence itself.
 Think of it as a short ideological summation of who and why we are.

 Then there’s the US Constitution and the Bill of Rights, which function as a citizen’s “owner’s manual.”
 And yes, to those of you in other countries raising an eyebrow about now, we do tend to place those documents on a pedestal.
 You have to admit, however, they’ve worked well for over two centuries.
 How many republics and constitutions has France had in that time?

 A lot’s been written around the Web about today, so I’ll spare you my musings.
 Instead, I want to leave you with something that I think symbolizes the best of the “Spirit of 1776:” new American citizens being sworn in at naturalization ceremonies across the country.

 UPDATE: Historian Victor Davis Hanson, as always, puts it better than I: